yairEO/react-hooks/hooks-explained.md

 Useful for expensive computations or to simply persist things across renders.

+⚠️ `React.memo()` is not the same as the `useMemo` Hook and it used for shallow comparison of props.

 ```js
 const Example = ({ data, sortComparator, filterPredicate }) => {
   const transformedData = useMemo(() => {